burlachenkok/marina/README.md

 # Intoduction

-These are experiments for the paper MARINA, which has been accepted for presentation and publication to Thirty-eighth International Conference on Machine Learning (ICML) 2021.
+These are experiments for the paper "MARINA: Faster Non-Convex Distributed Learning with Compression" by Eduard Gorbunov, Konstantin Burlachenko, Zhize Li, Peter Richtarik.
+The paper is accepted for presentation and publication to Thirty-eighth International Conference on Machine Learning (ICML) 2021.

 # Reference to the paper
 https://arxiv.org/abs/2102.07845 - MARINA paper

-# Experiemtns for Neural Nets
+# ResNet-18 @ CIFAR100 experiments

 ## Prepare environment for experiment with Neural Nets